 As the warmer weather approaches, many of us are looking forward to enjoying that highly coveted extended area of our homes – the outdoor space.
 Whether yours is a small condo balcony, a sprawling backyard, or a front porch, it’s a good time to set up that slice of exterior to make it not only functional, but beautiful, for the season ahead.
-One trend we’ve been eyeing lately is the move toward pared back comfort and natural palettes, to create a calming place to destress.
-And as many of us continue to work and study from home, it’s important to find tranquil, private spaces to unwind.
-Your own outdoors can be just that.
+After all, who wouldn’t want their own relaxing outdoor retreat at home?

-- Make it Comfortable
+2. Make it Comfortable

 Nothing is as calming as a comfortable place to rest, so first things first, make your space comfortable.
 Look for thick, plush seat cushions, and layer up on outdoor cushions and throws that bring a softness and warmth to the space.
 If your space gets a lot of direct sunlight, find a stylish umbrella or gazebo to keep you cool during your time outdoors.

-- Connect it to Nature
+3. Connect it to Nature

-- Create a Lightness
+4. Create a Lightness

-Look to inject some lightness into the design of your outdoor space in two different ways.
+Look to inject some lightness into the design of your relaxing outdoor retreat in two different ways.
 First, consider patio cushions in soft hues like creams and pale grey.
 With performance fabrics that are easy to spot clean and weather-resistant for added durability, you no longer have to shy away from lighter patio cushions.
 Next, consider choosing furniture and planters on slender legs as another effective way to add a beautifully calming sense of lightness to the space.

 Photography by A Plus Creative